SPOT

 Lake Shikaribetsu

-The lake is a dammed lake formed when a river was dammed up during an eruption about 30,000 years ago, and has a circumference of about 13km.
-Nine bays form along the complex shoreline, with Benten Island floating on the north side of the lake.
-Mount Tenbo, located to the east of the lake, is nicknamed Kuchibiruyama (Lip Mountain) because of its shape and the shape of its reflection on the lake's surface, and has become the symbol of Lake Shikaribetsu.
+The lake is a 'dammed lake' formed when a river was blocked by a volcanic eruption about 30,000 years ago, and its circumference is about 13 km.
+It forms nine bays along its complex shoreline and has Benten Island in its northern part.
+Mt.
+Tenbo, to the east of the lake, is called 'Kuchibiru-yama' (Lip Mountain) because of its shape and its reflection on the lake's surface, and it has become a symbol of Lake Shikaribetsu.

-The surrounding area is home to precious wild animals such as the living fossil "pika," which is said to have lived there since the Ice Age, as well as ospreys, white-tailed eagles, black woodpeckers, and grey herons.
+The surrounding area is inhabited by precious wildlife such as the 'pika,' a living fossil said to have lived since the ice age, as well as ospreys, white-tailed eagles, black woodpeckers, and grey herons.

 Location